Your true Icelandic winter adventure awaits you. Book your tour here!

 Yet more am I anxious for Muninn

-The concern that the Ravens may not safely return to Ódinn shown in these few translated lines reflects the high value which the Raven God himself placed upon them.
-Perhaps this was an indication of perilous and dangerous times?
+The concern that the ravens may not safely return to Ódinn shown in these few translated lines reflects the high value that the Raven God himself placed upon them.
+Perhaps this was an indication of perilous and dangerous times.

-Ever since Hrafna-Flóki completed his reconnaissance mission to Iceland, raven names have been popular for both men and women.
-Eighteen Hrafn (raven) names appear on the Icelandic Naming Committee’s list.
+Let’s come back to the past when Iceland was uncovered by Hrafna-Flóki.
+Ever since he completed his reconnaissance mission to Iceland, people started using word “raven” as a name.
+Eighteen Hrafn (Raven) names appear on the Icelandic Naming Committee’s list.
 Some are rarely used today, while others are very popular.
-Male names include Hrafn, Hrafnar and Hrafnbergur, with Hrafnheiður, Hrafnborg, Hrafnhildur and Hrafndís being female alternatives.
-Hrafndís combines raven with “dís” which has some quite elevated meanings, including a Goddess or female deity, or a wise-woman and seeress.
-The blending of the two words presumably shows how well-regarded Ravens were when the name originated.
+Male names include Hrafn, Hrafnar, and Hrafnbergur, with Hrafnheiður, Hrafnborg, Hrafnhildur, and Hrafndís being female alternatives.
+Hrafndís combines raven with “dís” which has some quite elevated meanings, including a Goddess or female deity, or a wise woman and seeress.
+The blending of the two words presumably shows how well-regarded ravens were when the name originated.

 Like the bird men who are called Hrafn often get the nickname Krummi in Icelandic and children are more likely to speak about Krummi than Hrafn.